pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/lectures.md

 ## Marked up Versions

 Lecture slides may be annotated during the course.
-Saved version can be found below.
+Saved versions can be found below.